 - Your car has a high number of miles.
 The value of your car decreases as the mileage increases.

 In all these scenarios, the insurance adjuster is measuring the car’s value against the cost of repairs, and numerous factors can impact the value of a car.
 However, that doesn’t mean the insurance company’s offer is fair.
-Protect yourself and ensure you receive a fair offer by partnering with an experienced car accident lawyer.
+Protect yourself and ensure you receive a fair offer by partnering with our experienced car accident lawyer in Orlando, FL.

 Experienced Car Accident Lawyers Can Help You Negotiate a Fair Offer